 At this point in my adventure, it had become pretty late in the evening and the stalls were beginning to close down.
 When I asked for churros in my limited Spanish, the person behind the counter said something I didn’t understand and went about wrapping up some churros and pouring a cup of thick hot chocolate for me.
 Later, I realized she was trying to explain that while they usually give four churros to each person, they had run out.
 Instead, I was given three churros and an adorable heart-shaped cookie.
 Small personal touches like this make the market so inviting.

-Have you ever been to the Market of San Miguel?
+Have you ever been to the Market of San Miguel during a visit to Madrid?
 What are your favorite local markets in Spain?